 HEALTH CARE ACCESS

-During their initial communications with Global Brigades, the top illnesses in children that Los Encuentros de San Gabriel expressed were parasites and diarrhea, respiratory infections, and allergic reactions on skin.
-For adults, common illnesses are chronic diseases such as hypertension, respiratory infections, and allergic reactions on skin.
+During their initial communications with Global Brigades, the top illnesses in children that Los Encuentros de San Gabriel expressed were parasites and diarrhoea, respiratory infections, and allergic reactions to the skin.
+For adults, common illnesses are chronic diseases such as hypertension, respiratory infections, and allergic skin reactions.
 Without access to trained healthcare professionals and medications, chronic diseases can go unmanaged, leading to further health problems.
 Acute illnesses can also be severe and affect the quality of life.